kevinCarson/Coyote_Use_JEMS_2025/README.md

 ## Graphs
 - Predicted_Probability_of_using_a_Coyote_072825.png
   - This is the predicted probability graph shown in the main manuscript in which plots the predicted probability of crossing with a coyote on the most recent crossing trip across different levels of prior coyote experience and migration-specific human capital.

+## Reference

+Carson, Kevin A. 2025.
+“Coyotaje in an Uncertain Social Environment: Prior Coyote Experience as a Formof Migration-Specific Human Capital.”
+Journal of Ethnic and Migration Studies 1–22. https://doi.org/10.1080/1369183X.2025.2592627